Burmese Teak

 BOTANICAL NAME: Tectona Grandis

-WORKING PROPERTIES: Medium resistance to cutting tools with a severe blunting effect.
-Pre-drilling required for nailing.
+WORKING PROPERTIES: Pre-drilling required for nailing.
 Gluing is good on freshly planed or sanded surfaces.
-Fine machine dust is a skin irritant.
 Stains well & takes a satisfactory finish, especially an oil finish.

 USES: Extensively used in ship & boat building for decking, rails, hatches, etc. Furniture & cabinetmaking, flooring, garden furniture, chemical vats, fume ducts, laboratory benches, plywood & decorative veneers.